 - specific contractual sections for a given transfer;

 - seals, certificates and codes of conduct regularly issued;

 It means that if you or your partner are located offshore, they should prove that they can provide a similar level of data security to that required of Brazil-based companies (more about that in Article 46).

-It’s a good sign when they comply with international security standards like ISO 27001 or have been successfully audited for data security by external auditors.
-If they have, you know that at the very least they have a basic data security framework in place.
+It’s a good sign when they comply with international security standards like ISO 27001 or SOC 2.
+To be compliant with these standards, an organization needs to be successfully audited for its data security framework by external auditors.
+That’s when you know that it employs sufficient security controls.

 An equally good solution will be if the vendor enables you to keep data on your own servers or in a private cloud.
 Thanks to this, you’ll be able to apply your own security standards to the analytics data.

 Also, consider avoiding third-party scripts on your website.
 In recent months they’ve been a factor in multiple data breaches, so consider removing them from your ecosystem.
 Talk to your vendor to find out if their tool allows you to avoid these types of scripts.